 Communication

-They may have difficulty expressing or understanding verbally.
-When there is a misunderstanding they may fight or seem uncooperative.
+- They may have difficulty expressing or understanding verbally.
+When there is a misunderstanding they may show resistance or uncooperative behavior.
 Therefore, appropriate communication is vital.

 Simple clothing